namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

+---
-# Mini survey of some high level deep learning curiosities.
+title: Mini survey of some high level deep learning curiosities.
+date: 2024-09-05
+---

 # motivation
 I know more about Databricks for distributed computing.
 But there is also the Kubernetes world.
 Let’s read some more on that.